 Monthly retail sales data driven by volatile motor trade

-Latest CSO data indicate retail sales grew by 5.2 per cent on an annual basis
+Latest CSO figures indicate retail sales grew 5.2 per cent on an annual basis

+The latest figures from the Central Statistics Office indicate year-on-year retail sales rose 5.2%, reflecting a moderate recovery in the sector

-Retail sales fell by 4.7 per cent in August on the back of falling car sales, having jumped by 13.8 per cent the previous month.
+Retail sales fell 4.7 per cent in August on the back of falling car sales having jumped 13.8 per cent the previous month.

-The latest figures from the Central Statistics Office (CSO), however, indicate that year-on-year retail sales rose by 5.2 per cent, reflecting moderate recovery in the sector.
+The latest figures from the Central Statistics Office (CSO), however, indicate that year-on-year retail sales rose 5.2 per cent, reflecting a moderate recovery in the sector.

-Equally when motor trades are excluded, there was a monthly rise in retail sales for August of 0.9 per cent and 4.1 per cent increase year-on-year.
+Equally, when motor trades are excluded there was a monthly rise in retail sales for August of 0.9 per cent and a 4.1 per cent increase year-on-year.

-The sector with the largest monthly decrease was motor trades, which saw sales decline by 11.1 per cent.
+The sector with the largest monthly decrease was motor trades, which saw sales fall 11.1 per cent.

 There were also decreases in sales at bars (-2.7 per cent) and department stores (-1.1 per cent).